 Source: argaam.com

-The TASI Index has become a well-known benchmark on the Saudi Arabian stock market, representing the performance of top corporations and offering helpful perceptions into the economic climate of the nation.
+The TASI Index has become a well-known benchmark on the Saudi Arabian stock market, representing the performance of top corporations and offering helpful perceptions of the economic climate of the nation.
 The TASI Index has a long history and is still evolving today, shaping Saudi Arabia's investment environment.

 Conclusion

-For some, their belief in investing in individual stocks is so deep, it's almost like a religion.
+For some, their belief in investing in individual stocks is so deep, that it's almost like a religion.
 They will tell anyone who is willing to listen to buy stocks they have researched thoroughly and hand-picked.
 Others sleep better at night knowing that their portfolio is well diversified through exchange-traded funds (ETFs).
 There are also investors whose risk appetite is higher.
 Many of them will choose more speculative financial instruments, such as future contracts.

 Investments in the Tadawul All Share Index can provide additional diversification to an equity portfolio, but might come along with risks, like any kind of investment, especially during economic and geopolitical turbulent periods.